I don't own these characters and I don't own this premise.

 "What the hell don't you understand about this?
 I don't want to marry you.
 I don't love you.
 We're done.
 Goodbye," she repeated because he was not getting the message.
 She doubted that she could be anymore straightforward than she had been already.
 Well, she could always literally throw him out, she considered.
 And she figured that she might actually do that if he did not leave in the next twenty seconds.

 "We just did.
 Buh-bye now."

-Drakken was not to sure what to say; he had never planned on having such a conversation.
+Drakken was not too sure what to say.
+He had never planned on having such a conversation.
 He never thought that she would dump him.
-He did not fully understand why she was dumping him; he thought that they had had a good relationship.
+He did not fully understand why she was dumping him.
+He thought that they had had a good relationship.
 He did know that he might want to get going before he invoked Shego's wrath because she was inevitably going to lose her temper with him arguing with her.

 The blue inventor wisely started toward the door and when he got to the entrance hall, he noticed Kim sitting against the wall by the living room entrance.
+She was in her pajamas.
 She had one leg propped up and was resting one of her hands on that leg.
 He glared at her, but she did not even bother to look up at him.